ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 In this case the `<textarea>` element is hidden and replaced with an editor.
 The `<textarea>` data is used to initialize the editor content.
 A `<div>` element can be used in the same way.

-### Example – Inline editor
+### Example – inline editor

-Similarly to the previous example, add an element where CKEditor should initialize to your page:
+Similarly to the previous example, add an element where CKEditor 5 should initialize to your page:

 ```html
 <div id="editor">